Counting connected hypergraphs via the probabilistic method: Trees and forests

 By an \emph{$r$-tree} we simply mean an $r$-uniform hypergraph that is a tree.
 An \emph{$r$-forest} is a vertex-disjoint union of $r$-trees.
 For $A\subset V$, an \emph{$A$-rooted $r$-forest on $V$} is an $r$-forest with vertex set $V$ such that each component contains exactly one vertex from $A$; in particular, there are $|A|$ components.
 Note that $A$-rooted $r$-forests on $V$ exist if and only if $|V|=|A|+(r-1)k$ for some integer $k\ge 0$ (the number of edges).
 For $r=2$, the formula $a n^{n-a-1}$ for the number of $[a]$-rooted 2-forests on $[n]$ was observed by Cayley~\cite{Cayley} and proved by R\'enyi~\cite{Renyi}.
 We shall make repeated use of the following generalization to hypergraphs, due to Selivanov~\cite{Selivanov}.

 \begin{lemma} Let $r\ge 2$, $a\ge 1$ and $k\ge 0$ be integers, and set $n=a+(r-1)k$.
 The number $F_{a,k}=F_{a,k}^{(r)}$ of $[a]$-rooted $r$-forests on $[n]=\{1,2,\ldots,n\}$ satisfies

 where

-is the number of partitions of a set of size $kt$ into $k$ parts of size $t$. \end{lemma} We give a proof for completeness, since the original source is perhaps a little obscure.
-(We only became aware of it from Karo\'nski and \L uczak~\cite{KL_sparse}). \begin{proof} In the trivial case $k=0$ we have $n=a$ so \eqref{Fan} evaluates to $1$, as required; from now on suppose $k\ge 1$.
+is the number of partitions of a set of size $kt$ into $k$ parts of size $t$.\noproof \end{lemma} For completeness we give a proof in the Appendix, since the original source is perhaps a little obscure.
+(We only became aware of it from Karo\'nski and \L uczak~\cite{KL_sparse}).

-Any $[a]$-rooted $r$-forest $H$ on $[n]$ may be constructed by starting from the hypergraph with vertex set $[a]$ and no edges, and adding edges one-by-one so that each edge consists of one old vertex (a vertex already present) and a \emph{group} of $r-1$ new vertices.
-Although there are in general many possible orders in which the edges may be added to form a given $H$, the groups will always be the same -- in each edge the old vertex is the unique vertex at minimal graph distance from $\{1,2,\ldots,a\}$ in $H$.
-Let $\pi(H)$ denote the partition of $[n]\setminus[a]$ formed by the groups.
-From now on we fix one of the $\partit{k}{r-1}$ possible partitions $\pi$ that may arise in this way, and consider the set $\cH_\pi$ of $[a]$-rooted $r$-forests on $[n]$ with $\pi(H)=\pi$.
-Our aim is to show that $|\cH_\pi|=a n^{k-1}$.

-Fix an arbitrary order $\prec$ on the $(r-1)$-element subsets of $[n]\setminus [a]$.
-By a \emph{leaf part} of $H$ we mean a part of $\pi(H)$ all of whose vertices have degree $1$ in $H$.
-Let $c(H)$ be the sequence defined as follows: pick the leaf part of $H$ earliest in the order $\prec$, write down the old vertex $v$ appearing in the corresponding edge $e$, delete $e$, and continue until no edges remain.
-The last edge deleted clearly has its old vertex in $[a]$, so $c(H)$ consists of $k-1$ elements of $[n]$ followed by an element of $[a]$.
-It is simple to check that this Pr\"ufer-type code gives a bijection between $\cH_\pi$ and $[n]^{k-1}\times [a]$, and the result follows. \end{proof}

-An alternative way of proving Lemma~\ref{l_rtree} is to map each $H\in \cH_\pi$ to a $2$-forest on $a+k$ vertices ($[a]$ and the parts of $\pi$).
-This map is many-to-one, but the multiplicity depends only on the number of edges incident with $[a]$, and (surprisingly) one can apply R\'enyi's formula for $r=2$ to deduce Lemma~\ref{l_rtree}.

 One consequence of Lemma~\ref{l_rtree} is the following surprisingly simple bound on the expected number of vertices at a given distance from the root set in a random $[a]$-rooted $r$-forest.
 Recall that $(x)_y$ denotes the falling factorial $x(x-1)\cdots (x-y+1)$.